-As part of ADNOC Distribution's code of conduct, the Gifts and Entertainment Policy provide a robust framework to manage to receive and accept forms of gifts and entertainment in the context of business.
-Anything of value that is provided or received in the context of business (as opposed to personal) interaction can be included in the definition of gifts and policy.
-On the contrary, anything with no legitimate business reason to offer or accept, inconsistent with ethical, cultural, or professional norms, such as in the form of cash or cash equivalents, which offer to influence improperly, and compromise objectivity are treated as inappropriate in nature.
-Appropriate gifts and entertainment can build goodwill in business relationships, however, accepting or offering inappropriate gifts and entertainment is a breach of code of conduct and is treated as unethical, putting organization's reputation at risk.
-In case of any non-compliance or inappropriate offers, all ADNOC Distribution employees are required to report the matter to respective line managers, ethics, and compliance representative or via the Takallam platform.
+As part of ADNOC Distribution's code of cond the Gifts and Entertainment Policy provide a robust framework to manage to receive and accept forms of gifts and entertainment in th context of business.
+Anything of value that is provided or received in the context of busine (as opposed to personal) interaction can be included in the definition of gifts and policy. the contrary, anything with no legitimate busi reason to offer or accept, inconsistent with ethical, cultural, or professional norms, such in the form of cash or cash equivalents, whic

-NON-DISCRIMINATION9
+NON-DISCRIMINATION

-ADNOC Distribution maintains a zero-tolerance approach to any form of discrimination or harassment at the workplace, and actively promotes and maintains a core value of non-discrimination across its business activities and services, covering all stakeholders, including employees, customers, and suppliers.
-The Company's policies, processes, and activities regarding non-discrimination are guided by its core value of 'WE ARE RESPECTFUL' and direct towards promoting equality and embracing diversity.
+ADNOC Distribution maintains a zero-tolera approach to any form of discrimination or harassment at the workplace, and actively promotes and maintains a core value of nor discrimination across its business activities services, covering all stakeholders, includin

-HUMAN RIGHTS10
+HUMAN RIGHTS

-ADNOC Distribution operates mainly in the United Arab Emirates (UAE) and human rights policies are aligned to the UAE Labor law.
-The UAE guarantees human rights under its constitution and strongly prohibits torture, arbitrary arrest, and detention, while protecting civilian liberties, including freedom of speech and press, peaceful assembly and association, and the practice of religious beliefs.
-Nine conventions of International Labor Organization's (ILO) related to the rights of workers has been ratified by the UAE, which protect labor rights, implemented the Labor Law for private sector and laborers and set up channels to resolve labor disputes.
+ADNOC Distribution operates mainly in the Arab Emirates (UAE) and human rights policie aligned to the UAE Labor law.
+The UAE guara human rights under its constitution and strop prohibits torture, arbitrary arrest, and deten while protecting civilian liberties, including freedom of speech and press, peaceful asse

-FAIR LABOR PRACTICES11
+FAIR LABOR PRACTICES

-The UAE Federal Labor Law strictly prohibits any form of forced, compulsory or child labor in the country.
-At ADNOC Distribution, we abide by all laws of the government and ensure that no such violations occur across any of our workplaces.
+The UAE Federal Labor Law strictly prohibits form of forced, compulsory or child labor in t country.
+At ADNOC Distribution, we abide by